Using Human Behavior Models to Identify Needs

-Using Survey Form 1 that is listed below, have them place a check mark next to each “Basic Need Met” that they believe all their employees have met.
-Then, have them discuss their answers to see if they agree that the employee's basic needs have been met or if they, as leaders, can do anything to help them meet these basic needs.
+Using Survey Form 1 that is listed below, have them place a check mark next to each “Basic Need Met” that they believe all their employees meeting.
+Afterwards, have them discuss their answers to see if they agree that the employees' basic needs are being met or if they, as leaders, can do anything to help them meet these basic needs.

 Now, repeat the activity for Herzberg's Hygiene and Motivational Factors.
 First, have them reflect on the employees they supervise and how Herzberg's Hygiene and Motivational Factors can be used to motivate them.